Neighborhood Spotlight: Oakhurst, Fort Worth

 A Neighborhood Spotlight on Oakhurst, a tree-lined Fort Worth neighborhood centered around Oakhurst Park, known for its walkable streets, close-knit community, and everyday life shaped by the people who call it home.

 A home search is personal by nature, shaped as much by place as by the house itself.
-This Neighborhood Spotlight explores Fort Worth and DFW neighborhoods through lived experience—architecture, local character, and the details that shape daily life.
-Each feature reflects what gives a neighborhood its distinct feel, informed by the people who live there and the homes they inhabit.
-It’s a place to consider how neighborhoods reflect the people who live there, and how that collective identity carries into life at home.
+The Neighborhood Spotlight series explores Fort Worth and DFW neighborhoods through lived experience – architecture, local character, and the details that shape daily life – informed by the people who live there and the homes they inhabit.
+Each feature considers what gives a neighborhood its distinct feel, and how that collective identity carries into life at home.

 How would you describe Oakhurst, and what do you enjoy about living in this east Fort Worth neighborhood?